dd86k/win98sm/README.md

-# Windows 98 Web Simulator
+# win98sm

-A simulator made purely in HTML5, CSS3, and Javascript (ECMAScript 5) without any libraries.
+Windows 98 Web Simulator is a simulator made purely in HTML5, CSS3, and Javascript (ECMAScript 5) without any libraries.

 | Version |
 |---------|